Countering fraud in the NHS

 - Don’t approach or accuse individuals yourself

 - Don’t try to investigate the matter yourself

 The trust’s counter fraud specialist can be contacted via the following:

 Fraud Hotline: 0191 441 5936

-You can also report suspicions of fraud to the director of finance and contracting.
+You can also report suspicions of fraud to the director of finance, Tarryn Lake.

 Contact the National Fraud and Corruption reporting line

-Alternatively, you can phone the National Fraud and Corruption reporting line: 0800 028 40 60
+Alternatively, you can phone the National Fraud and Corruption reporting line on 0800 028 40 60.